raspberrypi/documentation/technical-faq.md

 ### Why does cpuinfo report I have a BCM2835?

-The upstream Linux kernel developers had decided that all models of Raspberry Pi return bcm2835 as the SoC name.
+The upstream Linux kernel developers had decided that all models of Raspberry Pi return `bcm2835` as the SoC name.
 At Raspberry Pi we like to use as much upstream kernel code as possible, as it makes software maintenance much easier, so we use this code.
-Unfortunately it means that `cat /proc/cpuinfo` is inaccurate on later Raspberry Pi models that use different SoCs.
+Unfortunately, it means that `cat /proc/cpuinfo` is inaccurate on later Raspberry Pi models that use different SoCs.
 You can use `cat /proc/device-tree/model` to get an accurate description of the SoC on your Pi model.

 ### I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC, it's not all there!

 This is to do with the capabilities of Windows to read Linux-formatted partitions.
 When you image the SD card, it is automatically split into multiple partitions.
 The first partition uses a format that Windows can read, but the other partitions use a Linux-specific file system, which Windows simply does not recognise.
-This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted and need formatting - **don't do this**!
+This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted and need formatting - **do not format them**!
 Here's some information on what goes in that first [partition](./configuration/boot_folder.md).
 If you insert the SD card on a machine running Linux, it will display all the partitions correctly.

 ### How do I run a program at startup?